live-wire/journal/README.md

 > "One day I will find the right words, and they will be simple." - Jack Kerouac

 ---
+`October 26, 2018`
+#### Konigsberg Bridge problem
+`Algorithm` `Puzzle`
+- The Graph needs to have all nodes with even degree and only zero or 2 nodes with odd degree for the _Eulerian Walk_ to be possible.
+(Same as being able to draw a figure without lifting the pencil or drawing on the same line again)

+---
 `October 25, 2018`
 #### Cool tools
 - _Tinkercad_ by **Autodesk** - Awesome for prototyping 3D models for 3Dprinting